yhw086/PowerOutageClassifier/README.md

 |  6 | East North Central | 1.6734e+06| 1860.0          |
 |  7 | East North Central | 2.1875e+06| 2970.0          |

-Below are the first five rows of the test dataset for our base_ine_model:
+Below are the first five rows of the test dataset for our baseline_model:

 |    | Climate Region     | Res.sales | Outage.duration |
 |----|--------------------|-----------|-----------------|